 Sunflowers need a full dose of sun every day to thrive.
-Their height offers an advantage in that they can shade other plants that thrive in a little shade.
+The height of tall varieties offers an advantage in that they can shade other plants that thrive in a little shade.
 Be careful about planting around sunflowers.
 There is evidence that sunflower seeds or the hulls of the seeds release a chemical that can limit the growth of other plants.
 This helps suppress weeds, but the toxin can affect other plants as well.

-When first planted and when sprouts start to show, water around the root zone about 3 inches from the plant.
+When first planted and when sprouts start to show, water close to the base of plants 3 inches from the stem.
 Once established, water once a week during normal conditions.
 Water deeply to encourage strong roots.
 Adjust the watering schedule during very dry or very wet periods.

 How to Harvest Sunflowers